Intensive Outpatient Program as a Step Down from Mental Health Day Treatment

 IOP is recommended when clients:

-- have been successful in Day Treatment
+- have made progress in Day Treatment

 - are engaging in purposeful activities like work, school or volunteer efforts